WBHC-FM

-WBHC-FM (92.1 FM) is a radio station broadcasting a hot adult contemporary format licensed to Hampton, South Carolina, United States.
+WBHC-FM (92.1 FM) is a radio station broadcasting a Christian Radio format licensed to Hampton, South Carolina, United States.
 WBHC was named the "Adult Contemporary Radio Station Of The Year, 2014" by 'New Music Weekly Magazine', a radio/music industry trade publication.
 Additionally WBHC Program Director/Morning Personality Kevin 'KC' Coan was named "Adult Contemporary Program Director Of The Year".
-The station is owned by Bocock Communications, LLC and features local and regional news relevant to Hampton, Allendale, Colleton, Jasper, Beaufort, Effingham and Screven counties.
-Network news programming is provided by South Carolina Radio Network and CBS News Radio.
-WBHC carries Clemson University Football, Hampton County high school football and baseball, and specialty programs including 'On The Beach' with Charlie Brown, Gospel and Old School/Urban Adult Contemporary Jams.
+The station is owned by Augusta Radio Fellowship Institute, Inc.

 History

 The station went on the air as WJBW-FM on July 26, 1978.
-On June 27, 1984, the station changed its call sign to the current WBHC.
+On June 27, 1984, the station changed its call sign to the current WBHC-FM.